nexus-devs/docker/README.md

 Other than that, all is desgined to be parallel to production to avoid sudden surprises before going live :^)

+### Deploy for production
+>`bash deploy.sh`

+Sets up the swarm, builds images and deploys them to the swarm.
+The application will listen on :80/:443 to \*.nexus-stats.com requests. <br>

+Note that ssl certs for nginx and drone github credentials have to be set manually before building!
+As a result, the full capabilities of the production stack are limited to users with access to those secrets.

 **Note:** This is all done automatically by running the `docker.sh` script in